Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L2/internals/svm.rst

 Overview
 ========

-SVM (Support Vector Machine) is a model to predict sample's classification.
+Support Vector Machine (SVM) is a model to predict a sample's classification.
 This document describes the structure and execution of svm train, implemented as ``SVM`` function.

-Basic algorithm
+Basic Algorithm
 ================

-Svm_train is a function to trains a batch of samples using support vector machine model and output a weight vecotor for classification.
-This function used SGD(Stochastic Gradient Descent) method to get convergence.
+Svm_train is a function to trains a batch of samples using the support vector machine model and outputs a weight vecotor for classification.
+This function used the Stochastic Gradient Descent (SGD) method to get convergence.

 Implementation
 ==============

 The structure of ``SVM`` is described as below.
 It has a svm_dataflow region and control logic region.
 There is a iteration loop out of these two regions mentioned above.
 Its break condition is determined by control logic and maximum iteration config read from DDR.

 .. image:: /images/svm_train.png
    :alt: svm_train Top Structure